Loading ...

 We decided to embark on a little birdwatching at the Parque Natural da Ria Formosa near Olhão, Portugal.
 The entrance is a little hard to find -- blink and you'll miss it (we did).
 Fortunately, we realized where we made our wrong turn and were quickly back on track.

 We wandered on foot through paths covered in clover.
 The park has a kennel full of Portuguese water dogs and we were really excited to see them.
 Unfortunately, the kennel was closed for an indeterminate amount of time.
-We could hear the dogs.
-It was quite a cacophony but we couldn't quite see in the window or over the fence.
-Bummer.

 Walking on, we saw ruined Roman baths.
 We stopped at a dilapidated wooden shelter to watch birds on the fresh water lake.
 I liked the hints of color peeking out of the forest.